turtlecoin/rain-turtle/README.md

 **DO NOT SHARE YOUR TOKEN WITH ANYBODY**

 Further instructions vary by your IDE.
-Project should open up straight away and bre ready to go in VS Code.
+Project should open up straight away and be ready to go in VS Code.